 Internationalism, cosmopolitanism and mobility

-The School of Business and Economics is committed to both its own mission statement and the mission of the University, which states the promotion of internationalism, cosmopolitanism and international mobility as a key goal.
+The School of Business, Economics and Society is committed to both its own mission statement and the mission of the University, which states the promotion of internationalism, cosmopolitanism and international mobility as a key goal.

 Professors and lecturers bring their international experience into the classroom through their teaching and research.
 Furthermore, FAU offers extensive support for students and staff who wish to go abroad.
 Continued efforts are being made to further improve and develop internationalization at the School in order to prepare students for careers in international settings.